 When the cool rains began that fall, we were delighted to see the chickweed germinate.
 For years now, that same patch has blessed my family and me with an abundant supply of lush chickweed.
 Most years, in fact, we eat more chickweed than any other green from our garden.

 They used poultices of chickweed several times a day for the next few days, and the infection healed faster than it ever had with antibiotics.
 More importantly, it stayed clear – for many months.
-When it finally did come back, Zed went out to collect his plant ally himself.
-He's had no more conjunctivitis ever since.
+When it finally did come back, Zelda went out to collect her plant ally himself.
+He's had no more conjunctivitis ever since!

 So the next time the chickweed gets the jump on you, consider it not a curse but a thank-you gift from Mother Earth for creating a fertile piece of ground.